-1. What is a breast implant made of?
+1. Silicone or Saline Filled Implants? – What is a breast implant made of?

-There are primarily two of breast-implant fill material
+There are primarily two of breast-implant fill materials;

 Another option is fat transfer or fat grafting, but this tends to only give small increases and many procedures may be required, so it could end up costly with less volume than you’re seeking for your breast enlargement.
 Ask Dr Wyten about your options when you attend a no-obligation consultation – she’ll go over the PROS and CONS of different types of implants that will best suit your surgery objectives, current skin/breast tissues, and overall physique.